baconjs/bacon.js/README.md

 4. A stream must never emit any other events after End (not even another End)

-The rules are deliberately redundant, explaining the constraints from different perspectives.
+The rules are deliberately redundant, explaining the constraints from diferent perspectives.
 The contract between an EventStream and its subscriber is as follows:

 1. For each new value, the subscriber function is called.
 The new